ChrickeR/chricker.github.io/_posts/assignments/2023-03-07-how_to_tackle_digtalization.md

 So with that said, what is ***Digitalization***?

 For me digitalization is about more than just technology.
 It’s about how you can use technology to stay agile and adapt to the ever-changing landscape.
 It’s about how you can use the latest technologies to improve efficiency, increase customer satisfaction, and unlock new opportunities.
-But it is also about people and culture, collaboration, trust, the way we organize, curiosity and learning.
+But it is also about people and culture, collaboration, trust, staffing, curiosity and learning.

 I'm going to break it down into two parts and explore each part in a series of blog posts.
 First, I'm going to look at how to Enable Digital, and then I'm going to explore Being Digital.
 I'm looking forward to this journey and I hope you'll join me as I explore this topic!